If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 This light display in Ashtabula County claims to be the largest holiday light display on Lake Erie.
 It has 70 displays across the 54 acres of Lakeshore Park, including an even larger display this year that is animated to music.

-Lights on the Lake runs on Friday, Saturday, and Sunday evenings from 6-9 p.m. from November 25 through December 31, 2022.
+Lights on the Lake runs on Friday, Saturday, and Sunday evenings from 6-9 p.m. from November 29 through December 29, 2025.
 Learn more here.

-How much: $5 per car
+How much: Suggested $5 donation per car

 Downtown displays in other cities/towns